Skip to main content

 Research Abroad Experience: Copenhagen, Denmark (Spring 2024)

-Reid Larsen is a Biomedical Sciences graduate student in the Daneman lab at UCSD.
+Reid Larsen is a Biomedical Sciences PhD candidate in the Daneman lab at UC San Diego.
 His research focuses on the unique properties of the brain's blood vessels -- specifically, he studies the dense sugar coating on the vessel surface.
-In his research as a Merkin Graduate Fellow in the Lauritzen lab at the University of Copenhagen in Denmark, which he will conduct in spring 2024, Reid will be using advanced imaging techniques to study the function of this sugar coating in health and how it changes in neuroinflammatory disease.
+In his research as a Merkin Graduate Fellow in the Lauritzen lab at the University of Copenhagen in Denmark, Reid will be using advanced imaging techniques to study the function of this sugar coating in health and how it changes in neuroinflammatory disease.

 Adam Li